|Nutrition Facts (per serving)|

 |Total Fat 2g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Red beans and rice have long been a Southern tradition.
-Though the dish is associated with Louisiana similar dishes of beans and rice and pilaus — strongly influenced by African slaves — are found across the South.
+Though the dish is associated with Louisiana, similar dishes of beans and rice and pilaus — strongly influenced by enslaved Africans — are found across the South.
 The dish is easy on the budget and provides a fair amount of protein and many nutrients.

 In New Orleans, the dish is traditionally served on Monday nights.

 These slow cooker red beans are flavored with a variety of vegetables and a ham bone or ham hocks.
 Add some leftover diced ham or crumbled bacon to the dish if you have it.